 Ah, Mexico.
 You know we love to rave about this country.
 What is not to love?
 First off, the food is just unbeatable.
-Fresh juices, tacos, street corn, horchata, tangy aqua frescas, piles of churros ... we could go on, but we won’t.
-Let’s add on the bright, vibrant culture, full of lots of busy city squares that host dance parties and the culture of fiestas (any country that takes a nap in the afternoon is something we can get behind).
-Then there are all the amazing places you can visit on your semester.
+Fresh juices, tacos, street corn, horchata, tangy aqua frescas, piles of churros ... we could go on and on.
+Let’s add on the bright, vibrant culture, along with all the amazing places you can visit during your semester volunteering abroad with ILP.

 The Best Budget Airlines In Mexico:

 We're starting off with what has been a favorite for some ILP volunteers in the past.
 One group recommended Aeromexico for all your flight needs because they love that they automatically included a carry-on and personal item with no additional fees, but as always you'll want to check their website at the time you purchase your flight for current policies.